petrica/step-trigger-build/README.md

 # Trigger Build

-This is a wercker step that triggers another pipeline build and returns on error the JSON in WERCKER_TRIGGER_RESPONSE env variable.
+This is a wercker step that triggers another pipeline build.

 You will need to create a personal API access token for wercker